Ready Player One: Easter egg hunt promotion

 Ten months after the first edition's release, Cline revealed on his blog that Ready Player One itself contained an elaborately hidden Easter egg.
 This clue would form the first part of a series of staged video gaming tests, similar to the plot of the novel.
 Cline also revealed that the competition's grand prize would be a DeLorean.
 The Easter egg was a URL hidden in the book for anoraksalmanac.com.
 This was the first stage of the contest where the 2011 Atari 2600 game The Stacks by developers Mike Mika & Kevin Wilson was featured.
 The game Ultimate Collector: Garage Sale by Austin-based developer Portalarium was featured in the second stage of the contest.
 The final stage of the contest was announced on August 1, 2012, and was to set a world record on one of several classic arcade or Atari 2600 games.
-This was completed on August 9, 2012 by Craig Queen, who set a new world record in Joust.
+This was completed on August 9, 2012, by Craig Queen, who set a new world record in Joust.
 He was awarded the DeLorean on the TV series X-Play.

+Gamergate criticism

+The review of Ready Player One in a "post-gamergate cultural landscape" was mostly negative towards Ready Player One.
+The controversy arose when reviewers who went back to review Ready Player One highlighted the "embodiment" of Gamergate's gatekeeping culture, where "nerd trivia" is used as a currency and a social involvement.
+It also involved controversies where it the books main protagonist, Wade Watts, shows signs of possible objectifying the supporting protagonist of Art3mis, leading to controversies of misogyny.